Anarchism and its Aspirations

 Facilitator: Cindy Milstein.
 Cindy has long engaged in anarchistic organizing, contemporary social movements, and collective spaces, and is author of Anarchism and Its Aspirations, coauthor of Paths toward Utopia: Graphic Explorations of Everyday Anarchism, and editor of the anthology Taking Sides: Revolutionary Solidarity and the Poverty of Liberalism.
 Over the past couple years, they have focused on doing support for the J20 defendants and others facing state repression, co-organizing the Institute for Advanced Troublemaking’s Anarchist Summer School in Worcester, MA, and getting up to all sorts of “friendly anarchist” mischief as a collective member of Solidarity & Defense, Huron Valley in so-called Michigan.
 Cindy has also toured extensively this past year with their latest edited anthology, Rebellious Mourning: The Collective Work of Grief, speaking about the intimate connection between structural losses, grief, and resistance while holding space for similar stories, and is honored, called on, to do death doula and grief care.
 Cindy blogs at Outside the Circle.

-Cost: Sliding scale: $80/$60/$40/$20 (please scroll down to “Registration”).
-You may also request to attend at no cost.
+Cost: Sliding scale: $80/$60/$40 (please scroll down to “Registration”).
+Please pay what you can afford.
+(We have expenses to cover.)
+If you would like to attend but cannot afford it right now, you may request to do so at no cost.
 Please email us at firstname.lastname@example.org with your request and a brief explanation of your need.

 (Click image below for podcast discussion with Cindy)